robert-westenberger/knowledgebase/real-estate/team-building/realtors.md

 # Interview Questions
-- How do you analyze a property?
+- How many 2–4 unit properties have you helped buyers purchase in the last 1–2 years?
+- When you evaluate a multifamily listing for me, what numbers and documents would you want before recommending an offer?